tino-q/argtrek/rsvp-sheet-columns.md

 - If plus one name exists → Shared room automatically
 - If no plus one → Solo traveler, may need room preference

+### Private Room Upgrade Logic

+- Private room upgrade option is only shown to solo travelers (those without a plus one)
+- Upgrade price is retrieved from the "PRIVATE ROOM UPGRADE" column for each customer
+- If plus one exists, private room upgrade is not available (they share with their plus one)

 ## Frontend Display Logic